 - pain and suffering.

-If a person dies because of a construction accident, his/her family members can likely file a wrongful death lawsuit against the party responsible for causing the accident.
+If a person dies because of a construction accident, their family members can likely file a wrongful death lawsuit against the party responsible for causing the accident.
 Damages can include (but are not limited to):

 - burial and funeral expenses,